grattan/R_at_Grattan/docs/Data_visualisation.md

 - `"count"`, the default: count the number of observations in a particular group, and plot that number.
 This is useful when you're using microdata.
 When this is the case, there is no need for a `y` aesthetic.
 - `"sum"`: sum the values of the `y` aesthetic.
 - `"identity"`: directly report the values of the `y` aesthetic.
-This is how Powerpoint and Excel charts work.
+This is how PowerPoint and Excel charts work.

 You can use `geom_col` instead, as a shortcut for `geom_bar(stat = "identity)`.